MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 ## Background Operations

-A table showing every background operation that contributed CPU usage to the timepoint window used to drill through to this page.
+A table showing every background operation that contributed CPU usage to the viewed timepoint.
 Every background operation that completed in the prior 24 hours (defined as a 2,880 x 30 second timepoint window), contributes a small portion of its total usage to the CPU value.
 This means that a background operation that completed the previous day can contribute some CPU activity to determine if the capacity is in overload.
 For more information see [performance smoothing](/power-bi/enterprise/service-premium-smoothing.md).

 All the columns in the background operations table are similar to the ones in the [interactive operations](#interactive-operations) table.
 However, the background operations table doesn't have a *users* column.